 A study of the nature and multiple causes of reading difficulties.
 Emphasis will be placed on assessing reading ability and planning corrective instructional strategies to meet the needs identified by the assessments.
 The practicum component of the course requires students to participate in public school reading classes and provide assistance for struggling readers.

-Credits: 3 Prerequisites: "A grade of "C" or better in ED200 and ED303 or ED312 or ED304 and passing Praxis Core score
+Credits: 3 Prerequisites: "A grade of "C" or better in ED312 and passing Praxis Core score

 ED452 - Clinical Practice